smnorris/bcfishobs/README.md

 $ make
 ```

-To tear down `bcfishobs` schema and re-run the analysis from scratch (advisable after upgrading `bcfishops` scripts):
+To tear down `bcfishobs` schema and re-run the analysis from scratch (advisable after upgrading `bcfishobs` scripts):

 ```
 $ make clean